mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 - Completed setting up MongoDB locally and included some basic functions for the database
 - Challenge: Deciding which function may be used for the database
 - Planning on including error handling for the functions

+Kenny:
+- Impemented the first version scraper for Newfoundland website using selemiun.
+- Challenge: Realized selenium might not be the best choice but run out of time to learn during sprint_1
+- Uploaded two scrapers.

 Danny:
 - Recreated the Nova Scotia web scraper using only Scrapy